nitrologic/foundry/README.md

-# foundry
+# nitrologic foundry

-a command line client to share folders and chat
+A research tool for model manipulation with star powered dialog

-requires an api environment variable, see accounts.json for latest
+Requires an api environment variable, see accounts.json for latest

 * DEEPSEEK_API_KEY
 * OPENAI_API_KEY